FlyNyasa

 Nyasa Express Limited, trading as FlyNyasa, is a Malawian charter airline that offers both seat rate and charter commercial air services from their base at Kamuzu International Airport in Lilongwe, Malawi.
 The company began operations in 2011 under the name Ulendo Airlink and rebranded in February 2022.

 Services

-FlyNyasa provides corporate and charter charter services to nine domestic destinations and one destination in Zambia.
+FlyNyasa provides corporate and charter services to nine domestic destinations and one destination in Zambia.
 The airline also provides air ambulance services through a partnership with KSB Medical.

 Destinations

 Nyasa Express operates seat rate and charter flight services primarily for the safari and NGO markets to major and remote airstrips in Malawi and also conducts operations to Mfuwe, Zambia from Kamuzu International Airport on a regular basis.
 It serves the following destinations: